-Garlic lovers should definitely learn how to roast garlic!
-It’s super easy and turns the raw, often sharp, strong garlic into a creamy, mild, spreadable treat.
-There are many roasted garlic recipes, and mine includes Vermouth, which elevates it to another level.
-This post contains Amazon affiliate links for your convenience at no additional cost to you.
+All garlic lovers should definitely know how to roast garlic!
+It’s super easy and transforms the raw, often sharp, strong garlic into a creamy, mild, spreadable treat.

 How To Roast Garlic

 There are many ways to roast garlic, and below are the most popular.
 All of these involve drizzling a bit of olive oil over heads of garlic with about 1/2 inch cut off the tops, and they all go in the oven.

 - foil – Wrap the prepared head of garlic in (preferably heavy-duty) foil with at least a couple of inches of air around it.

 - garlic roaster – Place the prepared head of garlic in the roaster and cover with its lid.

 - muffin pans – This is an awesome method if you want to roast a dozen heads of garlic at once.
 Place one prepared head of garlic in each muffin hole.
 Then place another muffin pan, upside down, on top.